unazed/unazed.github.io/_posts/2019-1-22-4-python-one-lines.md

 Which is quite beautiful as it illustrates the for loop explicitly, using for loops and simple conditions (somewhat).

 Moving onto `while` loops, this construct is equally as beautiful as it can be applied in many of the same ways as a for loop can be.
 Effectively, any construct can imitate any other construct with the given of `globals().__setitem__` and `globals().__getitem__` if you tried hard enough.
-Take an example of a while-loop in action here:
+Take an example of a while-loop here:

 ```py
 variable = 5